rufuspollock/s3-bucket-listing/README.md

 ### `EXCLUDE_FILE` variable

 This variable is optional.
-It allows you to exclude a file (e.g. index.html) from the file listings.
+It allows you to exclude a file (e.g. index.html) or a list of files from the file listings.

 ### `AUTO_TITLE` variable